gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 - Python doesn't use braces to define blocks of code.
 Instead it uses indentation.
 - The `print` statements are indented to show that they are part of the `if` block (for example, "The condition is True" `print` will only be execute if `condition` is `True`).
-- Make sure your intdentation is consistent.
+- Make sure your indentation is consistent.
 Python will throw an error if it is not.
 - In gem5 we use 4 spaces for indentation.

 ---

 ## Python `for`

-`for` interates through a colletion of items.
+`for` iterates through a collection of items.

 ```python
 for value in [1, 2, 3]: